validatedpatterns/rag-llm-gitops/README.md

 ### Deploy application

-***Note:**: This pattern supports four types of vector databases: EDB Postgres for Kubernetes, PGVector (local chart), Elasticsearch, and Redis.
-By default the pattern will deploy EDB Postgres for Kubernetes as a vector DB.
-To deploy PGVector locally, set `global.db.type` to `pgvector` in [values-global.yaml](./values-global.yaml).
+***Note:**: This pattern supports four types of vector databases: PGVector (local chart), EDB Postgres for Kubernetes, Elasticsearch, and Redis.
+By default the pattern will deploy PGVector as a vector DB.
+To deploy EDB, set `global.db.type` to `EDB` in [values-global.yaml](./values-global.yaml).

 ```yaml
 ---